rsvim/rsvim.github.io/blog/2024-08-29-motivation.md

 ## TUI

 Another strong trend is: more and more plugins are providing complicated TUI widgets by customizing [floating windows](https://neovim.io/doc/user/api.html#_floating-windows) and [buffers](https://vimhelp.org/windows.txt.html#buffers).
-TUI librariy/framework also treats (Neo)Vim as a screen that contains UI widgets.
+TUI libraries/frameworks also show up, they treat (Neo)Vim as a screen that contains UI widgets.
 This idea leads to the modern GUI frameworks and even web UI components, for example [Qt](https://www.qt.io/), [Tk](https://www.tcl.tk/)/[Tkinter](https://docs.python.org/3/library/tkinter.html), [Material UI](https://mui.com/material-ui/), [Iced](https://iced.rs/).

 Most GUI frameworks support below features:

-1. Coordinate system: manages widget shapes, positions and sizes on plain 2-dimensions coordinates, conflicts and overlaps on 3-dimensions by introducing the Z-index.
+1. Coordinate system: Manages widget shapes, positions and sizes on plain 2-dimensions coordinates, as well as conflicts and overlaps on 3-dimensions by introducing the Z-index.
-2. Event handling: user keyboard/mouse events can be located based on shapes, and dispatched to corresponding handlers (callbacks) binded on widgets, thus simplifies user logic handling.
+2. Event handling: (Since user keyboard/mouse events can be located by shapes and positions, thus can be) dispatched to the handlers (callbacks) binded on the corresponding widgets and simplify user logic handling.
 3. Layout: shapes can be fixed or flexible, even managed by [css flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_flexible_box_layout/Basic_concepts_of_flexbox) like rows, columns and grids.
 4. Specialized widgets: button, popup, dialog, contents previewer, text editer, etc.